vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/manage-monitor.md

 # Management and Monitoring

-Tanzu GemFire provides powerful tools for managing and monitoring your distributed data grid environment.
-The two primary tools are the gfsh command-line interface and the Tanzu GemFire Management Console.
+This topic introduces the primary tools for managing and monitoring Tanzu GemFire clusters: the gfsh command-line interface and the browser-based Management Console.
+Together, they enable administrators to efficiently configure, observe, and maintain cluster operations.

 ## gfsh Command-Line Tool